Divi or Avada: The Most Popular Multipurpose WordPress Themes Compared!

-If you’re looking for a new theme for your site, there are two options you’ve likely already heard of: The hugely popular Divi, from Elegant Themes, and Avada, the number one best-seller on ThemeForest.
+If you’re looking for a new theme for your site, there are two options you’ve probably already heard of: The hugely popular Divi, from Elegant Themes, and Avada, the number one best-seller on ThemeForest.

 Key Features of Divi

-Divi Drag-and-Drop Page Builder
+Divi Drag-and-Drop Visual Page Builder

 The core feature of this theme is the Divi Builder — a drag-and-drop page builder tool designed to help users create their own custom page layouts with ease.

-Pre-Built Layouts and Templates
+Prebuilt Layouts and Templates

 Divi Leads Split Testing Tool

 The Divi Leads split testing tool was added in another update.
 This powerful optimization tool makes it very easy to create multiple variations of your page elements — such as buttons, images or calls-to-action — and then display them to different segments of your audience, so you can find out which version produces the best results.